 Finger Lakes Geriatric Education Center

 The University of Rochester Division of Geriatrics & Aging was awarded the highly competitive HRSA-funded Geriatric Workforce Enhancement Program (GWEP) grant.
-This 3-year $2.5 million award establishes and operates a geriatric education center for health care workforce development that maximizes patient and family engagement and improves health outcomes for older adults.
-This grant funds the continuation of one of the largest geriatric educational initiatives to date for our region, serving a 17 county area of the Finger Lakes and meeting the needs of both rural communities and the greater metropolitan region of Rochester.
-The focus of this award is on integrating geriatrics with primary care and creating linkages with community based supports and services.
+This 5-year, $3.75 million award establishes and operates a geriatric education center for health care workforce development that maximizes patient and family engagement and improves health outcomes for older adults.
+This grant funds the continuation of one of the largest geriatric educational initiatives to date for our region, serving a 25-county area of the Finger Lakes and meeting the needs of both rural communities and the greater metropolitan region of Rochester.

 University of Rochester